viam-modules/viam-camera-oak/README.md

 Verify that your robot's Python3 version is 3.8.1 or later, and that it is installed and linked to the `python3` command to avoid compatibility issues.
 Similarly, make sure that `venv` and `pip3` are installed properly by making sure the subsequent commands do not produce an error.

-If you are using the registry to install the module and your robot is using an AArch64 board such as a 64-bit Raspberry Pi or a Jetson device, ignore these instructions as the module will be bundled as an Appimage, which includes Python and necessary dependencies statically.

-### Locally installing the module

-If you do not want to use the Viam registry, you can use the module from source [here](https://github.com/viamrobotics/viam-camera-oak).

 ```console
 cd <path-to-your-directory>